 The Society produces rotating exhibits focusing on topics of local interest and utilizing items from our Collection reflecting our maritime, agricultural, architectural and cultural heritage.

 The Museum houses a large and growing collection, continually enhanced by donations from local residents and organizations.
-Artifacts, textiles, ephemera and more than 2,000 archived photographs related to our area have been preserved.
-The Photo Collection is comprised of over 4,000 images, many of which have already been digitized and catalogued.
+Artifacts, textiles, ephemera, and more than 2,000 archived photographs related to our area have been preserved.
+The Photo Collection is comprised of over 4,000 images, many of which have already been digitized and cataloged.

 Click here to browse our photos and order a copy.

 THE RESEARCH LIBRARY

 The Society’s Library is a wealth of local information, including historic home surveys, biographical materials, maps, and community-related reference data.
 These resources are available to the public by appointment.
 The Northport Historical Society can undertake research on behalf of members and non-members.

 We've taken this time while the gallery is closed to convert one of the corners into a history reference library that harkens back to the time when our building served as the Northport Public Library.